Belgian Sheepdog vs Belgian Malinois: Complete Comparison (2026)

 Health and Lifespan Comparison

 Belgian Sheepdog has a typical lifespan of 12-14 years, while Belgian Malinois lives approximately 14-16 years.
 Health profiles differ significantly between these dogs.
-Belgian Sheepdog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Belgian Malinois faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Belgian Sheepdog is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Belgian Malinois faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health